What Are Compelling Events Signals?

 Putting Compelling Events Signals to Work

 Using Trigger Signals as the focus of developing your target account lists includes thinking of your customer successes, relationships, and time events within your total addressable market (TAM).
 It is a strategic manner that goes outside the usual customer-centric core.
-More often than not, sellers use subjective biases, like focusing too much on acquiring popular logos, or getting too attached to accounts they are working on.
+More often than not, sellers use subjective biases, like focusing too much on acquiring popular logos or getting too attached to accounts they are working on.

 Changing a sales team’s mindset to find these three critical Signals gives them and the entire organization a competitive advantage — something competitors simply can’t replicate or compete against.

-Here’s a simplified example: if you’ve got family working in a name corporation (which incidentally makes for an excellent account for your sales team), wouldn’t you use this connection as an advantage to make your way towards that target account?
+Here’s a simplified example: if you’ve got family working in a name corporation (which incidentally makes for an excellent account for your sales team), wouldn’t you use this connection as an advantage to make your way toward that target account?

 In the same way, think of this mindset on a bigger scale.
 How can you identify connections such as this to use as leverage points?
 Start by identifying client successes.
 Past or present customers who are already satisfied with your product or service, as well as the people in these happy customers’ networks — these are among the first things you should start thinking about.